 - If anyone on the job site is injured and files a liability claim, an attorney will usually name everyone as a defendant no matter how remotely involved.
 That means the sub-contractor, the general contractor and the homeowner.
 Liability will be distributed to the defendants based on the percentage of liability a court decides they have.
 Any defendant who has liability insurance will be protected by that insurance.
 You, as the homeowner, want the lawyers to go after your contractor’s liability insurance.

-- If a liability claim is filed because of something an uninsured sub-contractor has done, liability will fall on the general contractor for not making sure the sub-contractor had insurance.
-At the same time, the general contractor’s insurance company will hold the sub-contractor liable for the settlement they had to pay on the general contractor’s behalf.
-The homeowner probably won’t need to pay anything so long as he made sure the general contractor had insurance.
+- If a liability claim is filed by an uninsured sub-contractor, liability will fall on the general contractor.
+This is because the general contractor did not exercise due diligence.
+The general contractor’s insurance company will hold the sub-contractor liable for any settlement they had to pay on the sub-contractor’s behalf.
+The homeowner won’t need to pay anything.
+That is why you must make sure the general contractor has liability insurance.

-- If the general contractor does not have liability insurance and there is a claim, you will be held co-liable for not making sure the contractor had liability insurance.
-Your homeowner insurance will probably protect you up to $100,000, but after that it will be on you.
+- If the general contractor does not have liability insurance and there is a claim, you will be held co-liable.

 In short, if you are a homeowner make sure the general contractor carries liability insurance!
 Better yet, as far as possible make try sure all sub-contractors also have liability insurance.